 3-Week Intensive Language Study Tour

-Join the Confucius Institute at the University of Adelaide and Shandong University on a 3-week study tour to North-East China for some intensive language instruction, whilst soaking up the culture, meeting the locals, enjoying Chinese cuisine, and taking in the sights of Shandong and Beijing.
+Join the Confucius Institute at the University of Adelaide and Shandong University on a 3-week study tour to North-East China for some intensive language instruction, whilst soaking up the culture, meeting the locals, enjoying Chinese cuisine, and taking in the sights of Beijing, Jinan, Qufu and Shanghai.

-Participants undertake two and a half weeks of intensive language study and will be streamed into classes suitable to their own level of Chinese, so beginners to advanced Chinese learners are all catered for.
+Participants undertake two weeks of intensive language study and will be streamed into classes suitable to their own level of Chinese, so beginners to advanced Chinese learners are all catered for.
 Participants do not have to be currently enrolled at the University of Adelaide to take part.
-The 3-week trip also includes guided tours around Jinan, Qufu and Beijing.
+The 3-week trip also includes guided tours around Beijing, Jinan, Qufu and Shanghai.

 This study tour is a great way to consolidate the Chinese you have already learnt, and to get ahead for any future Chinese study.